 The opportunity exists for a clearer framework of standard setting and enforcement of standards, whereby there is independence in the setting and enforcement of standards from the planning function.
 Such independence allows for increased community confidence in the objectivity of setting standards and assessing compliance.
 It also allows the relevant independent agency to acquire and maintain the appropriate skills and expertise to fulfil its standards and compliance responsibilities.

-The opportunity also exists for increased harmonisation of key standards across state jurisdictions, such as noise and setback distances, providing a consistent approach and expectations for governments, industry and the community.
-Consistency across the states will not only provide a more equitable outcome for residents potentially affected by wind farms, but may also result in the additional benefit of driving improvements in the technology across the entire market based on the more stringent standard.
+The opportunity also exists for increased harmonisation of key standards across state jurisdictions, such as noise, visual amenity, shadow flicker and setback distances, providing a consistent approach and expectations for governments, industry and the community.
+Consistency across the states will not only provide a more equitable outcome for residents potentially affected by wind farms, but may also result in the additional benefit of driving improvements in the technology across the entire market based on the more stringent, while appropriate, standard.

-While there may be a number of ways to address these issues, best practice appears to be vesting the setting and compliance oversight of environmental-related wind farm standards with the state environmental regulator, while the application of the standards to specific projects rests with the state or local government planning body.
+While there may be a number of ways to address these issues, best practice appears to be assigning responsibility for the setting and compliance oversight of environmental-related wind farm standards with the state environmental regulator, while the application of the standards to specific projects rests with the state or local government planning authority.
 The current arrangements in place in New South Wales and South Australia generally reflect practices along these lines.

-From our observations, a solution to this issue is for a wind farm to be licensed by the appropriate environmental regulator.
+From the Commissioner’s observations, one solution to this issue is for a wind farm to be licensed by the appropriate environmental regulator.
 Under this scenario, the wind farm would need to confirm and maintain its compliance with the applicable license and permit conditions or risk losing its license to operate in the event of unrectified material breaches of the license and/or permit conditions.
+The license conditions could include conditions to meet during the period prior to post-construction testing, particularly with regard to handling abnormal or mechanical noise issues.

 Measurement approaches for measuring compliance with the standards can also vary between projects and jurisdictions.
 Given the extraordinary number of variables to be measured, consideration needs to be given to the consistency of measurement, calculations and reporting for assessing environmental measures such as noise and flora and fauna impacts when setting permit or license conditions.
-For example, there is much scope for variability when determining the ‘line of best fit’ for a set of noise data points – such variances could mean the difference between compliance or otherwise when assessing the results of a noise testing program.
+For example, there is much scope for variability when selecting the noise data points to be included and also determining the ‘line of best fit’ for those set of noise data points – such variances could mean the difference between compliance or otherwise when assessing the results of a noise testing program.

 5.2.3.
 In considering the above recommendations and possible reforms, the potential roles of an appropriate independent, state based, compliance agency (such as a state environmental protection or regulatory authority) could include responsibility to: